dotnet/docs/docs/core/extensions/http-client.md

 :::code source="snippets/http/named/Program.cs" range="1-23" highlight="10-20":::

-In the preceding code the client is configured with:
+In the preceding code, the client is configured with:

 - A name that's pulled from the configuration under the `"JokeHttpClientName"`.
 - The base address `https://api.icndb.com/`.
-- An `"User-Agent"` header.
+- A `"User-Agent"` header.

 You can use configuration to specify HTTP client names, which is helpful to avoid misnaming clients when adding and creating.
-In this example, the *appsettings.json* is used to configure the HTTP client name:
+In this example, the *appsettings.json* file is used to configure the HTTP client name:

 :::code language="json" source="snippets/http/named/appsettings.json":::